 Faculty & Staff

-Dr. Elizabeth Perkins is a Research Associate Professor and the Associate Director of the Florida Center for Inclusive Communities (FCIC), USF's University Center for Excellence in Developmental Disabilities.
+Dr. Elizabeth Perkins, Research Associate Professor, Retired Meritoriously from the Department of Child and Family Studies.
+She previously served as Co-PI and the Associate Director for the Florida Center for Inclusive Communities (FCIC), USF’s University Center of Excellence in Developmental Disabilities.
 She has a PhD in Aging Studies and a BA (summa cum laude) in Psychology, both from USF.
 Dr. Perkins is a Registered Nurse Learning Disabilities (RNLD) trained in the United Kingdom - learning disabilities is the UK terminology for intellectual/developmental disabilities (IDD).
 Her clinical experiences there were predominantly in the field of intellectual disabilities, geriatric, and long-term care.
 Dr. Perkins' current work includes training activities, research, resource development, and information dissemination focused on improving healthcare for adults and older adults with IDD and their caregivers.
 She is a faculty member in the Master’s Program in Child and Adolescent Behavioral Health Concentration in Developmental Disabilities, and teaches the online graduate course Issues and Trends in Developmental Disabilities.
 Dr. Perkins leads Florida’s DD Waitlist Campaign, an FCIC advocacy initiative to highlight Florida’s extensive waitlist for Home and Community Based Services for Floridians with Developmental Disabilities.

 Dr. Perkins’ scholarly work has been published in a variety of notable journals including the Journal of the American Medical Association (JAMA).
 Dr. Perkins’ research introduced the term “Compound Caregivers” – to identify the unique needs of caregivers of adult children with IDD who are also caregivers to other family members.
 She co-authored the 5th (2010), 6th (2014), and 7th (2021) editions of "Physical Changes and Aging: A Guide for the Helping Professions", a highly regarded gerontology textbook.
 Both the 5th and 6th editions were translated and published in Chinese.
 Dr. Perkins is also the author of numerous book chapters, policy briefs, and health advocacy resources and tools including My Health Passport, My Health Report, and the Education for Lifelong Health Factsheet series.
 She has also served as guest editor for the Special Issue on Aging and End of Life (2012) for the American Journal on Intellectual and Developmental Disabilities.
 Currently, Dr. Perkins is a consulting editor for Intellectual and Developmental Disabilities (a journal of the American Association on Intellectual and Developmental Disabilities (AAIDD)), and the Journal of Policy and Practice in Intellectual Disabilities (a journal of the International Association for the Scientific Study of Intellectual Disabilities).
 She is also an editorial board member for the UK’s Royal College of Nursing’s journal Learning Disability Practice, and AAIDD’s Inclusion.